davidk132/dk-pull-quote/README.md

 # DK Pull Quote Widget

 This plugin builds a "pull quote", similar to what appears in newspapers and magazines, for copy that should stand out.
 Copy is typically much larger and stylized.
 Note that this NOT a substitute for HTML blockquotes.
+See the included screenshot for an example.

 ### Style Notes